Unbuilt Services On The M42

 - Willersley Woodside (J11-12)

-While looking for a new site, building by the roundabouts at J6 or J10 was considered, but it was thought that those junctions would be too busy.
+While they were looking for a new site, they considered building by the roundabouts at J6 and J10, but it was thought that those junctions would be too busy.

 Willersley Woodside appears to have been chosen to maintain a good spacing from the new site at Black Firs.
 It is again named after a street.
 Austrey Meadows still wasn't totally ruled out, and there were still questions over the route of the road.